Back to blogs

 May 8, 2025

-How we built a model routing layer at Afto that routes requests between GPT-4 and GPT-3.5 based on task complexity, validates structured outputs with Zod, and maintains sub-second latency while cutting LLM costs significantly.
+How we built a production model routing layer that routes requests between GPT-4o and GPT-3.5 based on task complexity, validates structured outputs with Zod, and cut LLM costs by 68% while dropping p95 latency to under one second.

 Table of contents

-Early in Afto's development, we sent every LLM request to GPT-4.
-It felt safe—GPT-4 is smart, handles ambiguity well, rarely fails.
-But at production scale with hundreds of concurrent WhatsApp sessions per retailer, the bill was unsustainable and latency was creeping past three seconds.
+Early on, we sent every LLM request to GPT-4.
+It felt safe — GPT-4 is smart, handles ambiguity well, rarely fails.
+But at production scale with hundreds of concurrent sessions, the bill was unsustainable and latency was creeping past three seconds.
 We needed a smarter approach.

 This is the routing layer we built to fix that.